koenrane/KR-new-site/content/Deep causal transcoding.md

 > [!thanks]
-> Based off research performed in the MATS 5.1 extension program, under the mentorship of Alex Turner (TurnTrout).
+> Based off research performed in the MATS 5.1 extension program, under the mentorship of Alex Turner (`TurnTrout`).
 Research supported by a grant from the Long-Term Future Fund.

-**TLDR:** I introduce a new framework for [mechanistically eliciting latent behaviors](/melbo) in LLMs.
+**TL;DR:** I introduce a new framework for [mechanistically eliciting latent behaviors](/melbo) in LLMs.
 In particular, I propose *deep causal transcoding* - modeling the effect of causally intervening on the residual stream of a *deep* (i.e. $\gtrsim 10$-layer) slice of a transformer, using a *shallow* MLP.
 I find that the weights of these MLPs are highly interpretable -- input directions serve as diverse and coherently generalizable steering vectors, while output directions induce predictable changes in model behavior via directional ablation.

 **Summary** I consider *deep causal transcoders* (DCTs) with various activation functions: i) linear, ii) quadratic, and iii) exponential.
 I define a novel *functional loss* function for training these DCTs, and evaluate the implications of training DCTs using this loss from a theoretical and empirical perspective.
 A repo reproducing the results of this post is available at [this link](https://github.com/amack315/melbo-dct-post/).
 Some of my main findings are: